TheGnarCo/venture/README.md

 This gem was extracted from production software that has now been running in the wild for a few years with no issues.

+Written by Erik Cameron with significant contributions pre- and post-release from Steve Zelaznik.

 ## The pattern

 We want the following pattern, in ascending order of perverse